timka1982/ebot7/README.md

 #### Solution 3

 Annoy gives an option to mmap the index file instead of reading it into memory completely.
-If you are unfamiliar with what mmap does please check wikipedia.
+If you are unfamiliar with what mmap does please check wikipedia [mmap](https://en.wikipedia.org/wiki/Mmap).
 This will dramatically increase the speed at which indices are loaded thus solving our problem.

 ### Instructions:

-- Analyze each solution outline and to compare them against one another.
+- Analyze each solution and compare them against one another.
-- Come up with your own best solution and compare them to your colleagues.
+- Come up with your own best solution and compare them to your colleague solutions.
-- Please do so in structured prose using 500 words or less.
+- Please do so using 500 words or less.
 Write your analysis and suggestion below:

 #### Analysis